lenelldavis/Ionic-Android-app/README.md

-This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.

-## Ionic Inventory Application

-An inventory application built using the Ionic Framework with Firebase as the backend.
+Basic Inventory application built with the Ionic Framework.
+Ionic uses a combination of Angular, Typescript, HTML and Javascript.